Religion in Indonesia: Protestantism

 Chinese Indonesians are also a significant part of the Protestant population, scattered throughout Indonesia with the majority concentrated in major urban areas.
 In 2000, approximately 35% of ethnic Chinese were Christian, and there is a continuous increase among the younger generation.
 In some parts of the country, entire villages belong to a distinct denomination, such as Adventism, the International Church of the Foursquare Gospel, Lutheran, Presbyterian or the Salvation Army (Bala Keselamatan) depending on the success of missionary activity.

-Indonesia has three Protestant-majority provinces, West Papua, Papua, and North Sulawesi, with 60%, 68% and 64% of the total population respectively.
-In Papua, it is most widely practised among the native Papuan population.
+Indonesia has six Protestant-majority provinces, Southwest Papua, West Papua, Central Papua, Papua, Highland Papua and North Sulawesi, with 61.84%, 68.75%, 87.89%, 70.44%, 98%, and 67.33% of the total population respectively.
+In the Papua region, it is most widely practised among the native Papuan population.
 In North Sulawesi, the Minahasan population centred around Manado converted to Christianity in the 19th century.
 Today, most of the population native to North Sulawesi practice some form of Protestantism, while transmigrants from Java and Madura practice Islam.
-Adherents of Protestantism mostly live in North Sumatra, West Kalimantan, Central Kalimantan, South Sulawesi, West Sulawesi, Central Sulawesi, North Sulawesi, East Nusa Tenggara, North Maluku, Maluku (province), West Papua (province), Papua (province).
+Adherents of Protestantism mostly live in North Sumatra, West Kalimantan, Central Kalimantan, South Sulawesi, West Sulawesi, Central Sulawesi, North Sulawesi, East Nusa Tenggara, North Maluku, Maluku (province), Southwest Papua, West Papua (province), Central Papua, Highland Papua, and Papua.

 The Communion of Churches in Indonesia is the sole umbrella for most Protestant churches.